Battle of Yingkou: Background

 Following the battles of Pyongyang and Jiuliancheng, the Japanese army entered Manchuria.
 Marshal Yamagata pursued the Qing forces closely, aiming to not let them recuperate and reinforce.
-On the 29th of October, the 5th division took Fenghuangcheng unopposed and learned that some of General Song's men were moving to Motienling to link up with the 10,000 men under General I. This would threaten the rear lines of the Japanese if they marched on Haicheng via Hsiumucheng.
+On 29 October, the 5th division took Fenghuangcheng unopposed and learned that some of General Song's men were moving to Motienling to link up with the 10,000 men under General I. This would threaten the rear lines of the Japanese if they marched on Haicheng via Hsiumucheng.
 Therefore, General Nozu decided to move the 10th brigade to Motienling to prevent the Qing armies from linking up.
-This was successful and on the 25th of November, the 10th brigade repulsed attacks from both Qing forces and on the 30th of November, took the offensive and dispersed the Qing armies.
+This was successful and on 25 November, the 10th brigade repulsed attacks from both Qing forces and on 30 November, took the offensive and dispersed the Qing armies.

 The exhausted Japanese forces returned to Fenghuangcheng and due to logistical issues were unable to prevent General I from linking up with the other Qing forces at Motieling, bringing the Qing forces to at least 10,000 men.
 General I took the offensive against Fenghuangcheng but was defeated on the 9th and 14 December by the Japanese, who resupplied following the battle.
 Simultaneously, the 5th brigade under General Katsura Taro was marching on Takushan in pursuit of General Ma's 6,000 strong army fearing it would march to Lushunkou.
-Therefore, Katsura closely pursued Ma to Haicheng which he took from its 5,000 defenders on the 13th of December.
+Therefore, Katsura closely pursued Ma to Haicheng which he took from its 5,000 defenders on 13 December.
 The fall of Haicheng threw the plan of General Song into disarray as the ability to hold a defensive position on the Liao river became difficult.
 This was worsened by the Japanese decision to attach the 1st Division to the 1st Army in Manchuria.